 Congratulations, you’re going to your first tailgate!
 But what exactly is tailgating?
 Basically it’s a party held in the parking lot of a stadium or arena and people grill food, drink alcohol, and play games before the main event starts (usually a football game).

-So maybe you are in your home town and friends finally convinced you to tag along.
+So maybe some friends are traveling in to town and one of the things they want to do is tailgate.
 Or maybe you’re traveling to a new city and decided that part of experiencing the city would be to catch a game while you are there.
 Or still, maybe you traveled specifically to a city to watch a game and even though you’ve tailgated before, you are in a new place and are out of your element.
 Either way, after reading our tailgating tips and tricks you will feel ready to tailgate!

 Essentially, tailgating involves vehicles (hence the name), but that doesn’t mean you need one.
 What if you’re traveling and don’t have a car?
 What if you don’t want to pay for parking?
 What if its your first time and you just don’t know what to do??
 That’s ok!
 We’re going to show you how to tailgate without a car.